Hallejujah123/TC-homeworks/Review_1.md

-# Review of Text on Pandas Library by Darina Merzakreeva
+# Review of Text on Pandas Library

 ## Clarity:
 - Text effectively introduces Pandas as a data manipulation library in Python, highlighting its core functionalities such as handling structured data, cleaning, transformation and integration with various data sources.